MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ### Manage emails communications for webinars with PowerShell

-You can use PowerShell to manage whether organizers and co-organizers can edit the following email templates:
+As an admin, you can manage whether organizers and co-organizers can edit the following email templates through PowerShell:

 - Registration Confirmation
 - Webinar update